onflow/docs/docs/networks/flow-networks/index.md

 ## About Flow Networks

-Other than the Flow mainnet network, Flow testnet can be used to test applications and contracts before deployment to mainnet.
+Other than Mainnet, Testnet can be used to test applications and contracts before deployment to Mainnet.

-During a round of network upgrade, Flow testnet is updated first.
-Hence, testnet can be used to test against the latest node software, Cadence and core contract changes which will eventually be available to mainnet.
+During a network upgrade, Testnet will be updated first.
+Hence, Testnet can be used to test against the latest node software, Cadence and core contract changes which will eventually be available to Mainnet.

 ### How To Access These Networks?